Skip to main content

 AnteHandler

 The AnteHandler is a special handler that implements the AnteHandler interface and is used to authenticate the transaction before the transaction's internal messages are processed.
+It is theoretically optional but serves as a crucial component in most public blockchain networks.

-• Be a primary line of defense against spam and second line of defense (the first one being the mempool) against transaction replay with fees deduction and sequence checking.
+The AnteHandler is a primary line of defense against spam and a second line of defense (the first one being the mempool) against transaction replay with fees deduction and sequence checking.
+It also performs preliminary stateful validity checks like ensuring signatures are valid or that the sender has enough funds to pay for fees, and plays a role in the incentivisation of stakeholders via the collection of transaction fees.

 BaseApp holds an anteHandler as parameter that is initialized in the application's constructor.
 The most widely used anteHandler is the auth module.